-Claim: Ten U.S. states will be ending the practice of requiring child support payments as of January 2015.
+Claim: Ten U.S. states will be ending the practice of requiring child support payments.

 Is it true that ten states are ending child support, and if so, which states?